EnsingerAndrew/TCL_CPP/README.md

     2. Note 2: the weights have already been trained so accuracy should be relatively stable at approx 85-90%

 Hyperparameters:
--`update_parameters` controls if training takes place, set to 0 for pure testing without training -`save_parameters` controls if parameters are saved to csv files periodically -`trials` controls number of iterations of training loop -`desired_sample_size` allows user to enter maximum sample size -`sample_size` is the minimum of the `desired_sample_size` and number of images found in training set -`save_frequency` controls the number of training iterations before parameters are saved to csv files -`measurement_duration` controls the number of previous trials involved in avg accuracy and avg error calculations
+- `update_parameters` controls if training takes place, set to 0 for pure testing without training
+- `save_parameters` controls if parameters are saved to csv files periodically
+- `trials` controls number of iterations of training loop
+- `desired_sample_size` allows user to enter maximum sample size
+- `sample_size` is the minimum of the `desired_sample_size` and number of images found in training set
+- `save_frequency` controls the number of training iterations before parameters are saved to csv files
+- `measurement_duration` controls the number of previous trials involved in avg accuracy and avg error calculations

 Additional Notes:
 Weights can be set to random initial values by running the script `parameter_randomizer.py`